themesberg/swipe-one-page-bootstrap-5/README.md

 This will generate a folder `dist` which will have minified CSS, Html and Javascript.

-## Documentation
-The documentation for Pixel Pro Bootstrap UI Kit is hosted on our [website](https://themesberg.com/docs/pixel-bootstrap/getting-started/overview/).

 ## Browser Support

 At present, we officially aim to support the last two versions of the following browsers: